Puppy Club & Puppy Plus Training

 It is a very good idea to socialise your puppy as much as possible whilst it is still receptive to new experiences.
 This can be in the form of meeting people, children, dogs/other animals and well as different environments and situations they may encounter as they grow up.

-A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training such as obedience or fun agility (summer months).
+A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training.

-Not all puppy owners are able to expose their puppy to a variety of people, animals or locations during this limited period which is why we run "Puppy Parties" one evening a week and “Puppy Club” on Saturday mornings.
-It is an opportunity for your puppy to play with other puppies, meeting new people, play with different toys and learn basic skills such as (to name a few) play and puppy manners, recall, noise desensitisation and focus.
+Not all puppy owners are able to expose their puppy to a variety of people, animals or locations during this limited period which is why we run “Puppy Club” on Saturday mornings.
+It is an opportunity for your puppy to play with other puppies, meeting new people, play with different toys and learn basic skills such as (to name a few) play and puppy manners, noise desensitisation and focus.

-There is no maximum age for puppies attending Puppy Club but we will advise you when we feel that your puppy should progress on to more advanced obedience training.
+There is no maximum age for puppies attending Puppy Classes but we will advise you when we feel that your puppy should progress on to more advanced obedience training.
+As a rough guideline Puppy Club tends to be for puppies up to 5/6 months of age and Puppy Plus for puppies of 6 months to 1 year.

-An information sheet and more details on the basic skills at Puppy Club are available to download from our documents page.
-Please contact us if you wish to discuss your puppy attending a Puppy Party or joining Puppy Club or our Day Centre.
+Please contact us if you wish to discuss your puppy attending Puppy Club, Puppy Plus or our Day Centre.